lrusso/Emulatrix/README.md

 ## Important:

 - To run a Nintendo ROM select a .NES file.

+- To run a Game Boy ROM select .GB file.

+- To run a Game Boy Color ROM select .GBC file.

 - To run a Sega Genesis ROM select .BIN file.